 Deadlift

 Today's exercise is the Deadlift , one of the most effective strength exercises that targets several large muscle groups in the body.
 Deadlifts primarily activate the back muscles , glutes and hamstrings , but the core muscles also play an important role.
-This exercise is known for building strength, power and stability, which makes it very valuable for both everyday lifting and performance in sport.
+This exercise is known for building strength, power and stability, which makes it very valuable for both everyday lifting and performance in sports.

 Correct technique